 - Mentoring to learn the application of clinical skills.
 Mentoring Contact Hours refers to 10 hours of time spent to review 20 patient sessions and to learn basic equipment, electrode placements, and personal self-regulation skills.

-- Written Certification Exam - When you have been notified that your application has been accepted, you may make plans to take your written exam either at a scheduled exam site or by using the special exam option.
+- Written Certification Exam - When you have been notified that your application has been accepted, you may make plans to take your written exam by using the special exam option.
+Due to Covid-19, all exams are proctored by our online proctoring service.

 Requirements may be met in any order and do not have to be completed prior to the exam.